Pranav082001/stock-analyzer-bot/README.md

 # Motivation

-As a retail investor, if you don't have a finance background or the capability to understand all the complicated financial terms makes the stock analysis process really time-consuming.
+As a retail investor, if you don't have a finance background or the capability to understand all the complicated financial terms, makes the stock analysis process really time-consuming.
 Every time I end up watching some fin-YouTuber's video or some random blog on the internet to avoid manually dealing with all this stuff.
-This is where thought of making a Langchian and LLM-based bot that can take real-time as well as historic data to make investment analysis
+This is where i thought of making a Langchian and LLM-based bot that can take real-time as well as historic data to make investment analysis
 <!--
 # How to run
 All the code and experimentation can be found in <code>stock_analyzer_bot.ipynb</code> notebook.